CarbonLDP/carbonldp-js-sdk/doc/README.md

 deleteSetting( name:string )
 ```

-Deletes the setting specified from the the context.
+Deletes the setting specified by the name, from the actual context.

 *Parameters*